Initialize DP Platform

 Create the password for a Super User and a Master Password for the

 Ensure that you remember these passwords, as they cannot be retrieved or reset.
 If you forget the password, contact Hortonworks Support for further assistance.

 Setup the default 'admin' user.
 This user is for initial setup of DataPlane, including configuration of LDAP and adding additional DPS Admins.
 Enter a password for this 'admin' 'user: Re-enter password: Setup a Master password for the DataPlane.
 The Master password is used to secure the keystore storage for the system.
 Therefore, it is recommended you use a strong password.
 You will need to provide the Master password for various DataPlane administrative operations.
 Important: The Master password cannot be reset easily.
 Do not forget or misplace.
 Enter master password for DataPlane Service (Minimum 6 characters long): Reenter password:

 When the initialization process completes, you can check the status of the

 docker psSample output:

-Docker Container Description dp-app DP Instance application (UI, web, etc.), accessible from port 443 (port 80 redirects to port 443) dp-cluster-service Powers how DP Platform talks to clusters dp-db-service Backend data store API in support of DP Apps dp-gateway Handles routing between DP Platform, DP Apps, Knox, etc. knox Runs a Knox instance that wraps the DataPlane instance.
+Docker Container Name Description dp-app DP Instance application (UI, web, etc.), accessible from port 443 (port 80 redirects to port 443) by default dp-cluster-service Powers how DP Platform talks to clusters dp-db-service Backend data store API in support of DP Apps dp-gateway Handles routing between DP Platform, DP Apps, Knox, etc. knox Runs a Knox instance that wraps the DataPlane instance.
 This is the AuthN enforcement point for DataPlane via single sign-on (SSO). dp-consul-server Handles the networking of the containers dp-database The PostgreSQL database instance that the DP instance uses by default.
 This is not used if you configure DataPlane for an external database.